mapbender/mapbender-documentation/en/book/database.rst

 Using multiple databases
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Using multiple databases is easy with Mapbender3 and advised if you want to seperate your own data from Mapbender's.
+Using multiple databases is easy with Mapbender3 and advised if you want to separate your own data from Mapbender's.
 This is usefull in a scenario where you have your own custom code provided by an non-Mapbender bundle.

 There's always a default database connection and all Mapbender code assumes that it can access it's data using that default database connection.